photo by Janko Ferlič on Unsplash

 Drink at least half of your body weight in ounces of clean, filtered water every single day.
 You’re going to want a large bottle of water on every surface in your house because breastfeeding makes you so dang thirsty!

 If you choose to consume them, make sure to choose the highest quality of both.
+This means making sure your coffee beans are organic, and choosing organic, lower sugar varieties of wine if you choose to drink.

-Get as much RESTORATIVE sleep as you can.
-Yeah, I know that’s easier said than done with a newborn, but make the sleep that you do get, count.
 Remember that your body is healing after a traumatic (and beautiful) event, and sleeping is when your body does it’s best healing.

 Clean up your environment: always choose organic, replace toxic body care products and cleaning supplies, filter your water, and avoid unnecessary chemicals in plastics, non-stick cookware, and other toxic household items.